Services for Faculty and Staff

 The purpose of the course reserve system is to facilitate access to a resource needed for instructional use by students.
 You may search for reserves by using the instructor’s last name or the course name.
 Electronic reserves are accessible through the online library catalog and print reserve materials are located at the Circulation Desk in Cook Library.

-Faculty and staff can find information about placing materials on reserve along with electronic reserve submission guidelines here (link should point to FAQ for Instructors not students).
+Faculty and staff can find information about placing materials on reserve along with electronic reserve submission guidelines here.

 Mississippi University Library Borrowing Program